hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 $$y = \sum_i^n c_i \, f\left(x'_i\right)$$

-We took a 1-dimensional $x$, linear transformed it into an n-dimensional $\vec{x}'$, applied a non-linear function $f$, and then linear-transformed that into a 1-dimensional $y$.
+We took a 1-dimensional $x$, linear transformed it into an $n$-dimensional $\vec{x}'$, applied a non-linear function $f$, and then linear-transformed that into a 1-dimensional $y$.
 Let's draw it (for $n = 5$) like this:

 ![](img/artificial-neural-network-layers-3.svg){. width="100%"}

 If you've seen diagrams of neural networks before, this should look familiar!
-The input is on the left is a vertical column of boxes—only one in this case because our input is 1-dimensional—and the linear transformation is represented by arrows to the next vertical column of boxes, our 5-dimensional $\vec{x}'$.
-The sigmoid $f$ is not shown in diagram, and the next set of arrows represent another linear transformation to the outputs, $y$, which is also 1-dimensional so only one box.
+The input is on the left as a vertical column of boxes—only one in this case because our input is 1-dimensional—and the linear transformation is represented by arrows to the next vertical column of boxes, our 5-dimensional $\vec{x}'$.
+The sigmoid $f$ is not shown in diagram, and the next set of arrows represents another linear transformation to the outputs, $y$, which is also 1-dimensional, so only one box.

 The first linear transform has slopes $1/\beta$ and intercepts $\alpha_i/\beta_i$ and the second linear transformation in our example has only slopes $c_i$, but we could have added another intercept $y_0$ if we wanted to, to let the vertical offset float.